Published by Jeremy. Last Updated on February 20, 2023.

 Mediavine is often considered to be the gold standard in ad networks and is highly regarded by its thousands of members.
 They require 50,000 sessions per month to apply and prefer strong US audiences.
 Mediavine has a progressive revenue share tier that increases with higher ad views as well as years with the company (+1% per year for the first five years).
 Mediavine has an initial 90-day commitment and then a 30-day cancelation notice after that.

-Disclosure: Mediavine is a featured expert on This Week in Blogging at our request.
-Jeremy has been a member of Mediavine since 2017.
+- Disclosure: Mediavine has been a featured expert on This Week in Blogging at our request.
+Jeremy runs Mediavine on his travel and local blogs and Chris runs it on his local blog as well.

 On the highest end of traffic requirements, we have AdThrive.
 This service requires 100,000 page views per month and competitive RPMs due to having a large in-house advertiser list.
 Some people swear they make more money with AdThrive than Mediavine.
 Others Mediavine over AdThrive.
 But we would say they're the two big guns with regards to earning potential, and that's good enough for us for discussion purposes.
 AdThrive also has a 30-day cancelation policy.